Oscar Wirth

 Oscar Raúl Wirth Lafuente (born 5 November 1955) is a Chilean football manager and former football goalkeeper who played for Cobreloa (Chile), Rot-Weiß Oberhausen (West Germany), and Real Valladolid (Spain) during his professional career.

 International career

 Wirth represented Chile at the 1982 FIFA World Cup, wearing the number one jersey.
 For Chile he played 12 matches, making his debut on 24 June 1980 in a friendly against Brazil.
-In addition, he made appearances for the B-team in the friendly tournament 1985 Indonesian Independence Cup, where Chile became champion.
+In addition, he made appearances for the B-team, named Chile XI, in the friendly tournament 1985 Indonesian Independence Cup, where Chile became champion, and the Los Angeles Nations Cup.

 Managerial career

 After working for Universidad Católica in the B-team and as the goalkeeping coach of Cobreloa, he joined the technical staff of Juvenal Olmos in the Chile national team.
-During 2011 he was the head coach of Iberia in the Chilean Tercera A and next he worked in the yout team of Audax Italiano.
+During 2011 he was the head coach of Iberia in the Chilean Tercera A and next he worked in the youth team of Audax Italiano.

 After steps with Chile U20, women and men, between 2017 and 2021, he assumed as the Sport Director of Cobreloa for the 2022 season.